lacintadiez/BioPhysics_Project_2025/README.md

 ## **Step 1 — Identify Interface Residues**

 1. Visually inspect the structure using **PyMOL**
-2. Define a cutoff distance for contacts
+2. Define a cutoff distance for contacts:

    * Use the closest atom–atom distance observed
    * Add **1–2 Å** to include adjacent residues